 - Systems and strategies we have in place to identify children that may require additional support

 We have a thorough key person system.
 Key persons are responsible for observing and assessing their individual key children.
-We hold weekly key person / planning meetings where any observations identifying the possible need for additional support are discussed with the staff team.
+We hold team meetings where any observations identifying the possible need for additional support are discussed with the staff team.
 At this point we will decide what additional support, if any, we will put in place.
 At the first stage this will usually be for the key person to carry out specific observations relating to the identified need i.e. speech, behaviour.
-These observations will be shared with the SENCO throughout the next few days and with the staff team again at the following week(s) key person meetings.
+These observations will be shared with the SENCO throughout the next few days and with the staff team again at the following week(s) meetings.
 The key person, SENCO and manager will monitor the observations and decide if and when to provide additional support which may involve specific activities or making referrals.